tsandefer/dsi_capstone_2/README.md

 # Conclusion

+Although we did find a Doc2Vec model that produced interesting results in two-tailed hypothesis testing, it's important to note that the difference between these distributions was not strong enough to distinguish "true" and "false" pairs on its own.
+This shows us that this metric may be helpful, but it's not enough on its own to determine whether we should accept an annotation.
+We might be able to increase the complexity of these representations, which could help make their representations more distinct from each other, by increasing the number of nodes in the hidden layer of the Doc2Vec network, but this would require a lot more data and leave the model more vulnerable to overfitting.

+Until then, it'd be necessary to include other metrics in our final model to help distinguish between good and bad annotation groups.

 While I did find a model that produced interesting results, more data is necessary to produce reliable results.
 Most research published recommends having a dataset in the millions, not few thousand, so that the model will not be subject to overfitting.

 It also seems like my assumption about the nature of Genius annotations does not hold as well as I expected.
-Many of the annotations I observed during this project were "off topic", in my opinion, and tended to link lyrics to outside cultural events, rather than focusing on explaining their meaning.
+Many of the annotations I observed during this project were "off topic", at least in my opinion, and tended to link lyrics to indirect outside cultural events, rather than focusing on explaining their meaning.

 ## Future Work

 We may have found evidence supporting the claim that Doc2Vec can help distinguish between "good" and "bad" annotation pairs, but more research is needed with more data.
-The results of this project show that this dataset isn't ideal, but that we still have something to learn from lyric-annotation Doc2Vecs that could be useful in creating an automatic evaluation system for annotations.
+The investigation of this project has revealed that this dataset might not satisfy the necessary assumptions, but that we still have something to learn from lyric-annotation Doc2Vecs that could be useful in creating an automatic evaluation system for annotations.

 [Back to Top](#Table-of-Contents)